 The plan is to have another meeting in January 9th, 2018.
-Notifications will go out to the property owners' residence.
+Notifications will go out to the property owner's residence.
 There can always be another session for a Phase II if needed.
 The public meeting will be in March.

-There was a question as to when the proposed boundaries would be on the website.
-We have a noticed hearing on January 9th, 2018 and we already have a Plan A. They could come up with Plan B and Plan C and have it ready for then.
-Chair Crawford thanked all for coming and that all your comments have been noted.
+There was a question to when the propose boundaries to get that on the website.
+We have a noticed hearing on January 9th, 2018 and we already have a Plan A so they could come up with and Plan B and Plan C and have it ready for then.
+Chair Crawford said thank you to all for coming and that your comments have been noted.